moshetanzer/nuxt-browser-to-server-logs/README.md

 - Prefixes all browser logs with [BROWSER].
 - Uses youch to beautify error logs in terminal.
 - Strips styling for clean log output in terminal.
+- Zero config just install and you good to go 🚀.

 ## Quick Setup